- Understand Optimizely's Stats Accelerator and how it affects your results

 How does Stats Accelerator work with Personalization?

+In Optimizely Web Personalization, the Stats Accelerator option can be found in the settings for an individual experience.
 Stats Accelerator will automatically adjust traffic distribution between variations within campaign experiences.
 This will not affect the holdback.
 You should increase your holdback to a level typically representing uniform distribution to maximize benefit.
 For example, if you have three variations and a holdback, consider a 25% holdback.

 What is the mathematical difference between Stats Accelerator and Multi-Armed Bandit?

 In simple terms, if your goal is to learn whether any variations are better or worse than the baseline and take actions that have a longer-term impact on your business based on this information, use Stats Accelerator.
 On the other hand, if you want to maximize conversions among these variations, choose Multi-Armed Bandit.
 For a complete explanation, see our documentation on Multi-armed bandits vs. Stats Accelerator: when to use each.

 In traditional A/B/n testing, a control schema is defined in contrast to several variants to be determined better or worse than the control.
 Typically, such an experiment is done on a fraction of web traffic to determine the potential benefit or detriment of using a particular variant instead of the control.

 Suppose the absolute difference between a variant and control is significant.
 In that case, only a small number of impressions of this variant are necessary to confidently declare the variant as different (and by how much).
 On the other hand, when the difference is small, more impressions of the variant are necessary to spot this slight difference.